 In order to construct the airfield, the RAF demolished the local pub, 'The Plough', which was located at the end of the runway, and reconstructed it about half a mile away near Plumpton, and this is now the site of the RAF Chailey memorial.

 RAF Chailey hosted 131 Polish Wing, with three squadrons, as well as No 18 Fighter Section, controlling three wings of three squadrons, five of which were also Polish (302, 306, 308, 315 and 317) as well as squadrons from Mysore (129), Natal (222), Belgium (349) and New Zealand (485).
-The station's officer commanding was the highest ranking Pole in the RAF: Group Captain Aleksander Gabszewicz.
+The station's commanding officer, Group Captain Aleksander Gabszewicz, was the highest ranking Pole in the RAF.
 The airfield was de-requisitioned in 1945 and returned to farm use.